 - When using braces, only the format

-Resource Path Required Select the path selected from the resource menu tree Table.
-Resource creation information input items - Start with lowercase English letters and enter 3 ~ 50 characters using lowercase letters, numbers, and special characters (
+resource path Required Select the path chosen in the resource menu tree Table.
+Resource creation information input fields - It must start with a lowercase English letter and be 3 to 50 characters using lowercase letters, numbers, and special characters (

 - Enter or select the required information.